 Exceptional lower back comfort with padded lumbar support waist belt.
 The product provides extra padded shoulder straps.
 In other words, it is easy to adjust bucket seat supports your baby in an ergonomic natural ‘M’ position in all carry positions from baby to toddler.

 Fits you & your partner

 Easily adjusts to fit multiple wearers from petite to larger body types.

 All the carry positions you need.
 Face baby in or out.
 Wear on the hip or back as baby grows (~4-36 months/5,5 – 20 Kg or start with newborn infant insert ~0-4 Months/3,2- 5,5 Kg, sold separately).

 Easily adjust to your growing baby

 Easy breastfeeding and tuckaway baby hood for sun & wind protection.
-That’s the reason why the 360 carriers is designed to fit all types of parents.
+That’s the reason why the 360 carriers are designed to fit all types of parents.
 Hence, it easily adjusts to fit multiple wearers from petite to larger body types (waistband adjusts 26-52″; shoulder straps adjust from 28 3/4″ to 46 3/4″).

 This way, all parents can share the joy of babywearing.
 The 360 carrier is also adjustable to your growing baby from 7lbs to 33lbs